valkey-io/valkey-glide/python/README.md

 ## System Requirements

-The beta release of Babushka was tested on Intel x86_64 using Ubuntu 22.04.1, Amazon Linux 2023 (AL2023), and macOS 12.7.
+The beta release of GLIDE for Redis was tested on Intel x86_64 using Ubuntu 22.04.1, Amazon Linux 2023 (AL2023), and macOS 12.7.

 ## Python supported version
 Python 3.8 or higher.